Prince Ali fears 'catastrophe' for FIFA if wrong leader elected

 Prince Ali told reporters at a round-table in London that next month’s vote in Zurich represents a final chance for scandal-hit FIFA to right the wrongs of the past.

-“This is an incredibly important moment for the future of the organization.
-It will be a catastrophe for the organization if things do not go the right way,” he said.
+“This is an incredibly important moment for the future of the organisation.
+It will be a catastrophe for the organisation if things do not go the right way,” he said.

 ”The most important thing is that we have to have a real, responsible leadership in FIFA, no matter what happens in the future, you have to have a leadership that can implement the right changes and that is what I am dedicated to doing.